Grace Road Church maintains stand

 The Church says they joined hands with the media agency like Seoul Broadcast System and Al Jazeera and that SBS producer visited Fiji 3 times but found no evidence of any of the allegations, yet the maliciously edited TV show ‘Unanswered Questions’ was aired 3 times under his agenda without a shred of truth.

-They also say that all members of Grace Road Group engaged with one heart and mind in publishing the advertisement, for it is the declaration of their faith, in fulfillment of the word of God.
+Methodist Church of Fiji President Reverend Epineri Vakadewavosa says they do not have any working connection with Grace Road church.

-FBC News is also trying to get comments from the church groups in the country.
+FBC News is also trying to get comments from the other church groups in the country.